-Exhaust emissions from road vehicles and the related fuel consumption estimates are calculated within the NAEI using fuel consumption and emission factors for each vehicle type.
-These emission factors are calculated based on the composition of the vehicle fleet (age profile and fuel mix).
-The resulting fuel consumption and emission factors are applied to detailed spatially resolved traffic movements.
-The vehicle fleet age profiles, Euro standard and fuel mix estimated within each of the Devolved Administrations derived using Regional Vehicle Licensing Statistics (from the DVLA) and the DfT's Automatic Number Plate Recognition (ANPR) database.
+Exhaust emissions from road vehicles and the related fuel consumption estimates are calculated within the NAEI using emission factors and activity data for each vehicle type.
+The emission factors are calculated based on the composition of the vehicle fleet (age profile and fuel mix), and together with fuel consumption are applied to detailed spatially resolved traffic movements.
+The vehicle fleet age profiles, Euro standard and fuel mix estimated within each of the Devolved Administrations are derived using Regional Vehicle Licensing Statistics (from the DVLA) and the DfT's Automatic Number Plate Recognition (ANPR) database.
 Therefore, as the fleet mix varies by location, different emission factors are applied to different road types in the Devolved Administrations.